-The American cockroach can pick up germs on the spines of their legs and bodies as they crawl through decaying matter or sewage.
+The American cockroach is a filthy pest, and their presence in the home can pose a severe health threat.
+American cockroaches can pick up germs on the spines of their legs and bodies as they crawl through decaying matter or sewage.
 They then carry these germs into homes—moving from the kitchen to the bathroom to the bedroom.

-American cockroaches prefer moist areas like sewers, flowerbed mulch, heavy foliage, palm trees and decomposing matter.
-But if the temperature gets too hot or too cold, or if it gets too dry or wet, they will move indoors taking up residence in houses, apartments, warehouses and office buildings.
+American cockroaches prefer moist areas like sewers, flowerbed mulch, heavy foliage, and decomposing matter.
+But if the temperature gets too hot or too cold, or if it gets too dry or wet, they will move indoors and take up residence in houses, apartments, warehouses, and office buildings.

-The American cockroach has three life stages: the egg, nymphal instars and the adult.
-The life cycle from egg to adult averages about 600 days and the adult life span may be another 400 days.
+The American cockroach has three life stages: the egg, the nymphal instars, and the adult.
+The life cycle from egg to adult averages about 600 days and the adult life span maybe another 400 days.

 Is the American Cockroach hazardous to humans?

-Once cockroaches enter your home, they invade your kitchen, bathrooms and bedrooms.
-Roaches spread diseases and cause a distinct odor.
-Diseases spread by roaches include cholera, dysentery, gastroenteritis, leprosy and salmonella.
-The American Cockroach have been known to cause allergic reactions, irritation, lesions, swelling and even minor infection.
+Once cockroaches enter your home, they invade your kitchen, bathrooms, and bedrooms.
+American cockroaches spread diseases and cause a distinct odor.
+Diseases spread by roaches include gastroenteritis, E.coli, and salmonella.
+American cockroaches can cause allergic reactions, irritation, lesions, swelling, and even minor infection.

 What causes an American Cockroach infestation?

 American cockroaches can enter homes/structures through sewer systems via drains and can be brought in with foodstuffs or items from an infested location.
 In warmer environments, there could be a possibility of migration from outside areas.

 How can I prevent an American Cockroach infestation?

 Cockroaches are extremely resilient pests, so the practice of good sanitation and the elimination of accessible food are ways to minimize a roach infestation.